Aggregating Direct and Indirect Neighbors through Graph Linear Transformations: Graph Linear Transformations

-The overall structure of the Topologic Attention Layer, illustrated in Figure \ref{fig:model_architecture}, consists of two subblocks: a multi-head GaBP block followed by a node-wise feed-forward network.
+graphical models The overall structure of the Graph Linear Transformation Layer, illustrated in Figure \ref{fig:model_architecture}, consists of two subblocks: a Graph Linear Transformation block followed by a node-wise feed-forward network.
 Each subblock applies layer normalization to the node features before processing, following the pre-normalization design shown to improve training stability in Transformer architectures \cite{prenorm}.
-In addition, the GaBP block applies a second layer normalization after the graph linear transformation to mitigate large, graph-dependent scale variations arising from the learned node degrees and edge weights.
-Since the GaBP operation itself is linear, a nonlinear activation function is applied to the updated node embeddings, which are then projected back to the original embedding dimension through a linear layer.
+In addition, the Graph Linear Transformation block applies a second layer normalization after the graph linear transformation to mitigate large, graph-dependent scale variations arising from differences in node degrees and edge weights.
+Since the operation itself is linear, a nonlinear activation function is applied to the updated node embeddings, which are then projected back to the original embedding dimension through a linear layer.
 Residual connections are incorporated around each subblock, prior to the normalization step.